jrlanglois/jrlanglois.github.io/_posts/2025-12-24-juce-module-design-tips.md

 # Introduction

-This post collects a set of design tips and common pitfalls I’ve encountered while writing and maintaining private and public JUCE modules intended for reuse.
+This post collects a set of design tips and common pitfalls I've encountered while writing and maintaining private and public JUCE modules intended for reuse.

-None of these are theoretical - they’re the result of real design considerations, experiences like build failures and portability issues, and general integration pain that only show up once a custom JUCE module becomes a dependency.
+None of these are theoretical - they're the result of real design considerations, experiences like build failures and portability issues, and general integration pain that only show up once a custom JUCE module becomes a dependency.

 With great power comes great responsibility — JUCE modules give you a powerful way to package code for reuse, but that power comes with the responsibility of managing APIs, dependencies, and platform-specific behaviour very carefully.